pharo-open-documentation/pharo-wiki/General/Pragmas.md

 ### Collect pragmas in a hierarchy

-When you want to use the pagmas in you application you have two ways to collect them.
+When you want to use the pragmas in your application you have two ways to collect them.
 If you want to find the pragmas in one class or one hierarchy of class, you can use the `Pragma` class to collect them.

-The Pragma class implements different way to get to pragmas depending on what you want.
+The Pragma class implements different ways to get to pragmas depending on what you want.

 You can use:
 - `allNamed: aSymbol from: aSubClass to: aSuperClass`